-2. Define the vision for each of the Township's Planning Areas to assist in the review of PUD proposals.
+2. Further define the vision for each of the Township's Planning Areas to assist in the review of PUD proposals.

 The Planning Areas established in the 2005 Comprehensive Plan each have their own unique recommendations and proposed set of future uses.
-In order to clearly articulate the community's aspirations for each district, an area vision has been developed as part of the 2017 update.
+In order to clearly articulate the community's aspirations for each district, an area vision was developed as part of the 2017 update and is included in this document.
 This statement, along with the area recommendations, should assist the Zoning Commission, Review Team, and the Township Trustees in their PUD proposal review process.
 Additionally, this should provide a more rational basis for decisions taken by each body, while laying out expectations for potential developers.
 Because the community is not actively seeking development, it intends to be discerning of project proposals and requires development to meet the high standards of residents.